Novartis to probe Indian drug approval allegations

-ZURICH May 10 Swiss drugmaker Novartis said on Thursday it would investigate alleged drug approval irregularities in India after a parliamentary report found the country's regulator colluded with pharmaceutical firms to speed up approval procedures.
+ZURICH Swiss drugmaker Novartis NOVN.VX said on Thursday it would investigate alleged drug approval irregularities in India after a parliamentary report found the country's regulator colluded with pharmaceutical firms to speed up approval procedures.

 "We will investigate the allegations presented in the government's report," Novartis said in a statement.